Chicago Cubs: 2020–present: Post-Maddon years

 On October 24, 2019, the Cubs hired David Ross as their new manager.
 Ross led the Cubs to a 34–26 record during the 2020 season, which was shortened due to the COVID-19 pandemic.
 Starting pitcher Yu Darvish rebounded with an 8–3 record and 2.01 ERA, while also finishing as the runner-up for the NL Cy Young Award.
 On September 13, 2020, fellow rotation member Alec Mills would throw a no-hitter in Milwaukee.
 The Cubs as a whole also won the first ever "team" Gold Glove Award and finished first in the NL Central, but were swept by the Miami Marlins in the Wild Card round.

 Following the 2020 season, the Cubs' president, Theo Epstein, resigned from his position on November 17, 2020.
-He was succeeded Jed Hoyer, who previously served as the team's general manager since 2011.
+He was succeeded by Jed Hoyer, who previously served as the team's general manager since 2011.
 However, it was announced that Hoyer would also remain as general manager until the team could conduct a proper search for a replacement.
 Prior to the 2021 season, the Cubs announced they would not re-sign Jon Lester, Kyle Schwarber, or Albert Almora.
 In addition, the team then traded Darvish and Victor Caratini to the San Diego Padres in exchange for prospects.
-After suffering an 11-game losing streak in late June and early July 2021 that put the Cubs out of the pennant race, they traded Javier Báez, Kris Bryant, and Anthony Rizzo and other pieces at the trade deadline.
+After suffering an 11-game losing streak in late June and early July 2021 that put the Cubs out of the pennant race, they traded Kris Bryant, and Anthony Rizzo and other pieces at the trade deadline.
 These trades allowed journeymen such as Rafael Ortega and Patrick Wisdom to craft larger roles on the team, the latter of whom set a Cubs rookie record for home runs at 28.
 By the end of the season, the only remaining players from the World Series team were Willson Contreras, Jason Heyward, and Kyle Hendricks.
+Also, most notably about these trades is the Javier Báez (Along with Trevor Williams & Cash Considerations) trade to the New York Mets for prospect Pete Crow-Armstrong who has since been one of the best active center fielders in all of baseball.